PoliTOcean/EVA_2025/rasp_setup/Camera tutorial.md

   - Cons: Higher bandwidth usage, must be transcoded for efficient streaming
   - Must be encoded to H264 for efficient network streaming
   - May introduce lag on the client side due to decoding overhead
+  - To stream in MJPG use ustreamer, easy to set up and easy to work with, also with the snapshots

 - **H264**: A compressed video format
   - Pros: Already compressed, lower bandwidth, ready for Real-Time Communication (RTC)